 Real Ghosts at Lake Mead

 Another maker of ghosts is Boulder Dam.
 During the Depression era, the building of the dam put thousands of men back to work, but it was a deadly place to earn a paycheck.
-Some 96 men lost their lives during the building of the dam, and that includes only those who died on site.
-Others who later died at a hospital or elsewhere were not included in this figure.
+Some 96 men lost their lives during the dam’s building, including only those who died on site.
+This figure did not include others who later died at a hospital or elsewhere.
 The number also only includes “industrial accidents,” meaning that other men that may have died on the job from heat or other issues are not included.
 It would not be surprising if some of these men who died on the job might continue to haunt the area.
 Some visitors report paranormal activity both in and around the dam.
 Visitors who have toured the Dam’s Power Plant have reported hearing footsteps echoing in long, empty corridors.
 Others claim to have seen apparitions crying out or weeping, and some have heard disembodied voices.
 One of these ghosts is a man dressed in old-fashioned work clothes who instantly vanishes when approached.

 In March 2017, Lake Mead was named the deadliest park in America by Outside magazine.
 Pulling records from January 2006 to September 2016, the magazine determined that Lake Mead had more deaths than any other National Park.
 At that time, Lake Mead had than 1,000 deaths, excluding suicides.
-The number one cause of death was drowning, with motor vehicle crashes and falls following.
+D drowning was the number one cause of death, with motor vehicle crashes and falls following.
 The park also had the most homicides of any national park.
 Some of these souls probably continue to haunt the park.